Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How can pharmacists help if I'm unsure about medicines during pregnancy or breastfeeding?

 Pharmacists have access to the most up-to-date information about medicines and their side effects.
+They can also help to explain information about medicines and health conditions.

-Some medicines are not safe to take during pregnancy or breastfeeding.
 Always check with your doctor or a pharmacist before you take any medicine while you're pregnant or breastfeeding.

 How can pharmacists help if I'm unsure about medicines for my child?